ylochman/cloud-infrastructure/README.md

 2. run `docker build -t hw1 .`
 3. run `docker run -p 5000:5000 -it --rm hw1`

-Go to `localhost:5000` and follow the instructions
+Then go to `localhost:5000` and follow the instructions

 <!-- ### trash -->
 <!-- `docker run -p 5000:5000 -it --rm --entrypoint=/bin/bash hw1` -->